Thursday, September 2, 2010

 A person's concept of life after our mortal death seems to be indicative of their spiritual development.
 Let me give two real descriptions of “heaven” I've heard from two people who may represent opposite ends of the spectrum.
 One good fellow is very religious in his conversation and is constantly available to others for concrete advice and prayer.
 When he speaks about heaven he describes becoming so united to God that we become God.
 He imagines a total union of love that we never achieve with God or neighbor in this life.
 When asked about our Catholic faith in the resurrection he is really not interested.
 For this person, body and place are simply besides the point.
 We will be united to God, the source of all good.
 Nothing else has value.
 Toward the other end of the spectrum, another friend describes a lovely cottage in a cozy country setting.
 In that cottage he can be a master carpenter building beautiful furniture.
 He is imagining the peace, personal serenity and skill that we want in this life but, again, never achieve.

 Both pictures of heaven ssek the fulfillment of the heart.
 So, is the spiritual focus on the Beatific Vision much closer to the mark?
 Perhaps – but the second one includes the created universe and the neighbor that the furniture is being built for.
 What happens to our Lord's risen Body in the first vision?
 To our blessed Mother and the angels and saints?
 To the “new heavens” and “new earth” spoken of in Revelation?
 As it is necessary to keep in balance our Christological beliefs in the divinity and humanity of Jesus Christ, such a balance is necessary for our view of the resurrected life.
-We must acknowledge, in our idea of this life to come, God as center and yet the real goodness of creation and the dignity of our intellect, free will and body.
+We must acknowledge, in our idea of this life to come, God as center and also the real goodness of creation and the dignity of our intellect, free will and body.
+Again, it is vital to remember that Jesus Christ is True God and True Man.
+We must also keep in mind both the spiritual and physical victory of the Resurrection.
 Personally I go along with another friend who says every time he imagines our heavenly life, his ideas soon deflate or “go squish”.
 We simply do not have the ability to see the resurrected life.

 A Suggested Comparison